Bwh5316/Cash-Share-Proposal.io/ReadMe.md

 - Checkpoint 1: Create ‘Login’ portal view (Username and Password text fields, submit button, etc.) and construct the layout for the dashboard / homepage.
 This may also include some working functionality of the buttons such redirection of pages.
 This may be subject to be completed by Checkpoint 2 based upon potential complications.

-- Checkpoint 2: Implement SQLite database.
-Create a 'User' table for storing sample user information (e.g username, password, etc.) and then test users with login authentications.
-Ensure that each button on the 'Dashboard' is fully functional and redirects the user to the corresponding page(s).
-Familiarize myself with Map and Reduce and start working on creating some usages for sorting and organizing information with such.
+- Checkpoint 2: Implement and connect SQLite database.
+Create a 'User' table.
+Create a 'UserRepository' that supports finding users by their username.
+Store a few sample users (with username, password, email, etc.) in the database and then test users with login authentifications -- pushed to Checkpoint 3.
+Ensure that each button on the 'Dashboard' is functional and redirects the user to a corresponding page or pages.
+Familiarize myself with Map and Reduce and consider creating usages for sorting and organizing information with such.

-- Checkpoint 3: Ensure that users can create accounts and login effectively (authentication = true), all buttons perform specified actions, ensure that the all the views a theme (consistent colors, fonts, etc.), ensure that each page has its own URL, set up the notifications -- alert a user that they have been sent funds.
+- Checkpoint 3: Test signed up users with login authentifications.
+Ensure that users can create accounts and login effectively (authentication = true), all buttons perform specified actions, ensure that the all the views a theme (consistent colors, fonts, etc.), ensure that each page has its own URL, set up the notifications -- alert a user that they have been sent funds.

 Once I approach the final stages of the project, it is expected to look similar to Venmo or PayPal (if you are familiar with both).
 It is still early so my speculations will be continuously changing and updated.